-The Consular Section of the U.S. Embassy in Bogota provides specific services to Legal Permanent Residents.
+The Consular Section of the U.S. Embassy in Bogota provides specific services to Lawful Permanent Residents.

 Please, carefully review the following links in order to get detailed information for: